trace4cats/trace4cats/README.md

 are sampled.

 #### `SpanCompleter`
+Used when a spans is finished.
+Multiple implementations may be combined using the provided `Monoid` instance.

+The following implementations are provided out of the box:

+- [Jaeger] agent via Thrift over UDP
+- [OpenTelemetry] collector via Protobufs over GRPC
+- Log using [Log4Cats]
+- Trace4Cats Avro over TCP or UDP
+- [Stackdriver Trace] over HTTP or GRPC

+#### `SpanExporter`
-Used when a span or batch of spans are finished.
+Used when a batch of spans are finished.
 Multiple implementations may be combined using the provided `Monoid` instance.

 The following implementations are provided out of the box: